silvicky/Koshka/README.md

 Download the jar in release and guava, put them together, rename guava file to guava.jar and you can execute the main jar.

 Also, you can compile source with Maven and run.
+## How to develop?
+First, you should manage to import Koshka.jar.

+Then, create a class that extends KoshkaTemplate, just like Koshka do, and now you can develop!
 ## Requirement
 Koshka needs Java 8 or higher to run.
 ## Operating Systems status